 - 2 cloves garlic minced

-- 8 oz mixed wild mushrooms cleaned and sliced (Use your choice of cremini, white, portebello)
+- 8 oz mixed mushrooms cleaned and sliced (Use your choice of cremini, white, portebello)

 - 1 cup pearl barley